 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).

-- Identify and explain principles of software design
+- Apply principles of software design to solve real-world problems.

 - Communicate ideas and information for software development and projects

-- Apply industry methodologies to develop programs that solve real-world problems
+- Apply programming methodologies to develop programs that meet given requirements.

 1 Please refer to more information on student contribution amounts.